Contact

 April 2020 - present

-- Enhancements to qemu to model hardware peripherals, diagnostic+performance tracing and bug fixes.
+• Enhancements to qemu hardware models and code generator to model new platforms, CPU extensions, diagnostic+performance tracing of CPU execution and bug fixes.

-- Development of ACPI firmware/operating system interfaces for OSPM services including power and performance management.
+• Development of ACPI firmware/operating system interfaces for OSPM services including power and performance management, platform notifications and PCC design.

 Software Development Director